Hours and Tickets

 Cost: free with Zoo admission.

 The beautiful, white-walled Volentine Gallery in Discovery Pavilion is open to the public during regular Zoo hours and special events.
 It features changing exhibits that relate to the natural world and the Zoo’s mission of conservation, education, research, and recreation.
-The current exhibit features many of the Santa Barbara Zoo’s most recognizable animal residents and some other wild creatures, all painted by the Zoo’s Director Emeritus Edward “Ted” McToldridge.
+The current exhibit is Inside Out: Animal X-rays, and features a look at the Zoo’s animals that you don’t often get to see.
 Paintings are also for sale, with proceeds benefitting the Zoo.

 Cost: free with Zoo admission.